Non-insulin drugs for treating type 2 diabetes

 In more severe cases, the doctor may prescribe a combination of metformin and other diabetes medications, which can include insulin.

-When taking metformin, or any other medication, it is important to carefully follow the doctor or pharmacist's instructions.
+When taking metformin, or any other medication, carefully follow the doctor or pharmacist's instructions.

-Although it is generally safe to drink alcohol in moderation with metformin, too much can increase the risk of serious side effects, such as hypoglycemia and lactic acidosis, which is a potentially life-threating condition.
+Although drinking alcohol in moderation with metformin is generally safe, too much can increase the risk of serious side effects, such as hypoglycemia and lactic acidosis, which is a potentially life-threating condition.

 Hypoglycemia, when a person's blood sugar levels become too low, can cause symptoms such as: